 3. Make it Recognizable

 If your puppy is not picking up on the pee pad’s subtle scent, it can help get some of their own scent on the pad.
 When they have an accident in the house, dab the pad in your puppy’s urine.
-This can be a great signal to your puppy that the pad is the potty.
+This can be a great signal to your puppy that the pad is where they should go.

 4. Easy Access is Important